HarshaPraneeth8/cordic_fpga/README.md

 - **sep1**: The CORDIC IP core produces a 16 bit output in which the top 8 bits represent the sine output and the bottom 8 bits represent the cosine output, this module is used to split the outputs and send them into the 2 channels of the controller block

 The Vivado design suite IP integrator was exclusively used to integrate all the above modules.
+- The clocking wizard can be used in one of 2 different ways:
+  - Using MMCM, the desired input clock rate can be set and an output sine wave can be generated, the disadvantage to this approach is that we do not have total control over the output frequency
-- The clocking wizard is used to generate 2 clocks, a 100MHz and a 25MHz clock, and the reset pin is set to active low
+  - The second method is to create a clock divider and obtain the required input clock frequency corresponding to the output required.
+- This project follows the second approach, and the required output sine frequency is 50Hz, corresponding to this, the required input frequency is 212.77KHz
 - The following parameters are set for the CORDIC IP:
   - Functional selection: sin and cos
   - Architectural configuration: parallel